solita/opencode.fi/README.md

 Even though the needs and requirements are unique in each country, they are not totally apart from each other.
 Inside the country, each county, university and such officials are subject to same laws and requirements.
 It would be practical and reasonable to customize a solution already used by some official elsewhere.
 This would save money, effort and time.
-Simply evaluating another solution is valuable, even if none of the actual source code is reused.
+Simply evaluating another solution is valuable too, even if none of the actual source code is reused.

 Finally, the public sector doesn't have any commercial interests as such.
 By definition, public sector is not going to sell and market their software to anyone.
+Sharing the source code does not cost money, but can save money and effort from other public sector officials.
+Occasionally this may lead to shared development, which will save money from the original customer too, but that's a nice side-effect, not the foremost goal in our opinion.

 ## How does opencode.fi work?